 European small and medium-sized enterprises (SMEs) face a significant opportunity as well as a formidable challenge when they consider entering into the Chinese market.
 Lack of substantial resources and experience can make navigating the intricate regulatory and cultural landscape of China a daunting task.
 Notably, customs regulations, certification prerequisites, and licensing procedures pose frequent hurdles.
 Building relationships with Chinese partners and attracting customers’ interest can also prove difficult.

-On 24 November, the EU SME Centre and Voka Mechelen Kempen – Flanders’ Chamber of Commerce and Industry for Mechelen Kempen, are organising a webinar to give European SMEs an informative overview of the Chinese market.
-The event practical knowledge necessary to conduct business in China, with a focus on partner identification and contract signing.
-Additionally, the webinar will feature practical cases highlighting the primary challenges faced by EU SMEs and essential precautions to mitigate potential issues.
+The EU SME Centre and Voka Mechelen Kempen – Flanders’ Chamber of Commerce and Industry for Mechelen Kempen, have organised a webinar to give European SMEs an informative overview of the Chinese market.
+The recording of this event gives practical knowledge necessary to conduct business in China, with a focus on partner identification and contract signing.
+The webinar also features practical cases highlighting the primary challenges faced by EU SMEs and essential precautions to mitigate potential issues.

 Get a comprehensive introduction to the Chinese market, its unique aspects and intricacies.